 Physiotherapy addresses the root cause of shoulder pain through:

-- Manual therapy and joint mobilization
+- Manual therapy and joint mobilisation

 - Postural correction and movement retraining